Orange, Provence: tourism & sightseeing

 Another important stop is to see the 14th century Church of Saint Florent, founded by the Franciscans.
 It is simple and austere, according to the style of the Franciscan Order, with one nave, and contains the relics of St. Florent, a Bishop of Orange in the sixth century.
 Inside note the 17th century painting by of ‘The Virgin and the Child’ by F. Girardon de Troyes.

-Orange is a pleasant city to amble around, while naturalists will enjoy the opportunity to enjoy the beautiful park of the hill of St. Eutropia.
+After seeing these monuments, you will find that Orange has quite a small historic centre but is a pleasant city to amble around, with various colourful painted houses to see.
+Naturalists will enjoy the opportunity to enjoy the beautiful park of the hill of St. Eutropia.

 Visit the Thursday market (or the Provençal market, in Rue de la Republique), where you can acquire some typical local food products, such as the justly famous Orange Muscat wine.
-Wines of the Rhone have been appreciated since ancient times, which, thanks to the particularly fertile soil, give us the famous red wines of the Rhone.
-Orange is famous for its Chateauneuf du Pape but it also produces a remarkable variety of other local wines.
+Wines of the Rhone have been appreciated since ancient times, which, thanks to the particularly fertile soil, give us the famous red wines of the Rhone;: Orange is famous for its Chateauneuf-du-Pape wines but it also produces a remarkable variety of other local wines.

 Related article: see history of Orange, France